master-clown/feata/README.md

 # Description
-The program provides GUI and plugin system for working with FEM algorithms.
-It allows to load 3D geometry, generate its volumeric mesh and solve a problem, described in terms of FEM, by using user-developed plugins.
+The program provides GUI and plugin platform for working with FEM algorithms.
+It allows to load 3D geometry, generate its volumetric mesh and solve a problem, described in terms of FEM, by using user-developed plugins.

+# Advantages
+* Program any physics model without messing with GUI problems.
+* Compare and test on the same task different algorithms.
+* Conduct your research of numerical methods (as consequence of the previous points).
+* Missing something in the main program?
+It's open to modifications, which will work for all of your plugins.

 # Platforms
 Initially built in Windows, the code and used dependencies are adapted for compiling on other platforms, but it is yet to be properly tested.